seonghohan1228/isss-plot/README.md

 # isss-plot
-New version of the old 'isss' package.
+New version of the old "isss" package.
 Windows OS is not yet supported.

 ## Installation